kuptan/terraform-operator/README.md

 **Disclaimer**

 This project is not a YAML to HCL converter.
 It just provides a way to run Terraform commands through a Kubernetes CRD.
-To see how this controller works underhood, have a look at the [design doc](./docs/design.md)
+To see how this controller works, have a look at the [design doc](./docs/design.md)

 ## Installation